 Rotting Animals and Plants

-As animals and plants decay, there are suspended organic particles which can be released.
-This can all contribute to TDS and TSS concentration in the drinking water.
+As animals and plants decay, suspended organic particles can be released, contributing to the concentration of TDS and TSS in drinking water.

 Bottom-Feeding Fish